DmytroZozuliak/rsschool-cv/cv.md

 ### About Me

 After ending my studying at university, I worked as a designer for 6 years.
 After that for 2 years as a sales manager.
-But my dream was to become an IT developer.
+But I only dreamed about programming, not only as a hobby, but also as a job.
 That's why I decided totally to change my life. and began to study, study, study...
 There is no turning back, only forward

 - My strengths: